python/cpython/Tools/wasm/README.md

 ### wasm32-emscripten in browsers

-- The bundles stdlib is limited.
+- The bundled stdlib is limited.
 Network-related modules, distutils, multiprocessing, dbm, tests and similar modules are not shipped.
 All other modules are bundled as pre-compiled ``pyc`` files.